The idea of the Fright Club was created in memory of David Graeber by his friends.

 The fictional fights will pit David in the Afterlife, taking on foes who set up the myths he challenged during his life:

-- David versus Hobbes (the joyous versus short and brutish view of life—author Nika Dubrovsky and Steven Bachler).
+- David versus Hobbes and Jean-Jacques Rousseau (the joyous versus short and brutish view of life and the and against the myth of an exile from the Paradise—author Nika Dubrovsky and Steven Bachler) at HKW this spring.

 Our current plan is to produce 4 Fights a year.
 Here is a description of which one we are working on and the rules of the fights we are thinking about.